Eschatologue/CM_wiki/docs/spells/4th-level.md

 If the target is native to a different plane of existence than the one you're on, the target is banished with a faint popping noise, returning to its home plane.
 If the spell ends before 1 minute has passed, the target reappears in the space it left or in the nearest unoccupied space if that space is occupied.
 Otherwise, the target doesn't return.

-***At Higher Levels.*** When you cast this spell using a spell slot of 5th level or higher, you can target one additional creature for each slot level above 4th.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 5th level or higher, you can target one additional creature for each slot level above 4th.

 ### Blight
 *4th-level necromancy*